 One final note on lenses: they require bayonet filter adaptors (designated B-something) which allow you to mount standard screw-in filters.
 I suppose this is for ease of changing in case the threads get munched up, but it can be a pain if you’ve lost the bayonet ring.
 Fortunately, they take mostly standard sizes – except for the 4/40 Distagon, which requires an enormous 93mm (!!) filter.

-Three kinds: A12, A16 and A24.
+Three main kinds: A12, A16 and A24.
+There’s also an A70 bulk rolling back – it has a 200-shot capacity.
 The number denotes # of shots; A12 and A16 work with 120 film, and A24 works with thinner 220 film; it has no paper backing for twice the number of shots.
-Note however you can’t buy 220 film here anymore, so it’s kinda useless – don’t buy an A24.
+Note however you can’t buy 220 film here anymore (update: I did see fresh Provia 100 in 220 at Yodobashi in Tokyo in November 2013), so it’s kinda useless – don’t buy an A24.
 You can load 120 film into an A24, but the difference in length means that it won’t wind or count frames properly.
 Just avoid it.
 The A12 is the standard back and gives 12 6×6 shots on a 120 roll.
 The A16 is a 645 back that gives 16 shots per 120 roll, but requires a separate viewfinder mask to show only the 645 film area – this should be included if you plan to buy an A16.
 Note that it’s not very practical because shooting a waist level finder in portrait orientation is nearly impossible.
 Backs should come with dark slides – the little piece of metal that goes between body and back – if you don’t have this, you can’t detach the back.
 It’s to prevent light leaks when interchanging backs – the ability to do this mid-roll is one of the huge strengths of the system.
 Buy multiple backs to make the most of this.
 Note: some sellers will note ‘matching numbers’ which means the roller mechanism inside’s serial # matches the housing – it doesn’t make any functional difference, but it does seems to affect prices quite a bit.
 If you’re going to use it and not collect it, it doesn’t matter.

 You might see something called a ‘Lindahl dark slide holder’ mentioned – this is a clip on that goes on the back of the back (really) that holds your dark slide while you’re shooting.
 It’s functionally useful, but I personally think it looks ugly because it spoils the lines of the camera.
 A better solution is just to tuck the dark slide into your wallet.